top of page

 2. that constantly changes

-3. that makes you compete with millions of other businesses on planet earth.
+3. that makes your tiny Brisbane business compete with millions of other businesses on planet earth that all have more time and money than you, to rank higher

 All the information on this website is more important than SEO